 The Institutional Review Board (IRB) is authorized to review and approve human subjects research from all SUM programs.
-The IRB Committee is comprised of faculty, administrators, and staff of SUM.
-The IRB will apply the policies and guidance in the SUM Bible College and Theological Seminary IRB Manual for all research involving human subjects that is conducted under the auspices of SUM, conducted by or under the direction of any employee or agent of this Institution in connection with the individual's institutional responsibilities, conducted by or under the direction of any employee or agent of this Institution using any property or facility of this Institution, or involves the use of this Institution's non-public information to identify or contact human research subjects or prospective subjects, regardless of sponsorship.
+The IRB Committee is composed of faculty, administrators, and staff of SUM.
+The IRB will apply the policies and guidance in the SUM Bible College and Theological Seminary IRB Manual for all research involving human subjects that is conducted under the auspices of SUM, conducted by or under the direction of any employee or agent of this Institutional responsibilities, conducted by or under the direction of any employee or agent of this Institution using any property or facility of this Institution, or involves the use of this Institution's non-public information to identify or contact human research subjects or prospective subjects, regardless of sponsorship.